SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 1. Snakemake: Snakemake is akin to a domain specific language (DSL) that adds additional syntax to the [Python language](https://www.python.org).
 Therefore, publishing an RO-Crate of a Snakemake pipeline execution should be possible using existing tooling, e.g. the [ro-crate-py package](https://github.com/ResearchObject/ro-crate-py) [@citesAsPotentialSolution:Chadwick2024-va].
 2. CWL: Existing tooling allows a CWL-described pipeline and its execution to be published as RO-Crates [@citesAsPotentialSolution:Leo2024-wa].
 3. Nextflow: Prior to this project, progress had been made towards a workflow execution RO-Crate output for Nextflow pipelines via the [`nf-prov` plugin](https://github.com/fbartusch/nf-prov/tree/workflow-run-crate).
-4. Galaxy: Galaxy instances can enable support for exporting workflow execution RO-Crates [@citesAsEvidence:fair-ro-crate-in-galaxy;Hiltemann_2023].
+4. Galaxy: Galaxy instances can enable support for exporting workflow execution RO-Crates [@citesAsEvidence:fair-ro-crate-in-galaxy; @citesForInformation:Hiltemann_2023].

 We therefore focussed effort on Nextflow support, described next, and on potential improvements to the Python tooling which may eventually aid Snakemake support (described in Track 3 below).